joshineveryday/karmacoin/INSTALL.md

-Building Bitcoin
+Building Karmacoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Bitcoin Core reference implementation of Bitcoin.
+See doc/build-*.md for instructions on building the various elements of the Karmacoin Core reference implementation of Karmacoin.